 - Who pays corporate tax in the UK

 - Corporate tax credits and exemptions in the UK

 - How to file your corporate tax return in the UK

 The UK’s corporate tax code has seen extensive and far-reaching reforms in recent years.
 This is part of the UK government’s attempts to create a tax system that is “easy to understand, simple to engage with, and hard to evade, [and] successfully supports investment in business, as well as those who work hard and save,” while also maintaining the UK’s competitive position.

 HM Revenue and Customs (HMRC) administers and collects corporate tax in the UK.
 Corporations account for approximately 9% of the total receipts collected by HMRC.
 These receipts have increased by more than 60% over the past decade – from £38.9 billion in 2013-14 to £63.2 billion in 2019-20.

 Who pays corporate tax in the UK?

-Any business that is incorporated (i.e., registered as a company with Companies House) is legally obliged to pay corporation tax on its taxable profits in the UK.
+Any incorporated business (i.e., a company registered with the Companies House) is legally obliged to pay corporation tax on its taxable profits in the UK.
 Such taxable profits include money that a company makes from doing business (known as trading profits), rental income from property, investment gains, as well as other chargeable gains.

 Corporate tax in the UK applies to limited companies; foreign companies with a UK branch or office; clubs, co-operatives, or other unincorporated associations; and also self-employed persons set up as a limited liability company.